Reviews You Can Rely On

 Connectivity and Power Accuracy

 The Neo 2T uses the same communication protocols as its predecessor: Bluetooth Smart FTMS and ANT+ FE-C. There doesn't appear to have been any degradation in quality here.
-There are some reports of difficulty connecting to some of the independent training platforms like Zwift and some features not coming through when using ANT+, but that was most likely a platform issue, not a Tacx issue.
+Some reports of difficulty connecting to independent training platforms like Zwift and some features not coming through when using ANT+, but that was most likely a platform issue, not a Tacx issue.
 At any rate, during our testing, we had no such issues.
-One of the great strengths here is that you can swap over to Bluetooth if you have connectivity issues with ANT+.
-With the new Bluetooth FTMS protocol that has emerged in the past few years, you shouldn't have too much trouble making the jump.

 Power data comes through just fine.
-There's the slightest of lags, which can be annoying in ERG mode if you're doing short sprints and need to hit a highish target for just a few seconds.
+There are slight lags, which can be annoying in ERG mode if you're making short sprints and must hit a high target for just a few seconds.
 It's even more annoying if you have a cadence target, but it's doable.
 As with the earlier versions, the power accuracy is accurate within 1%.
-We could not disprove that claim and found it to be the most accurate of our bunch - another major contributing factor to it winning our Editors' Choice Award.
-As with its predecessors, one of the coolest features of the bike trainer is that it retains all of its performance capabilities even when it's not plugged in, so you can still get in a ride if you forget your plug or aren't near an outlet, like roadside.
-The only thing that you won't get when unplugged is the simulated descent.
+We could not disprove that claim and found it to be the most accurate of our bunch.
+As with its predecessors, one of the coolest features of the bike trainer is that it retains all of its performance capabilities even when it's not plugged in, so you can still get in a ride if you forget your plug or aren't near an outlet, like the roadside.
+The only thing you won't get when unplugged is the simulated descent.

-tacx neo 2t smart bike trainer review - even if you don't have power, the neo 2t still runs at full power...
+tacx neo 2t smart - even if you don't have power, the neo 2t still runs at full power...

 Even if you don't have power, the Neo 2T still runs at full power (aside from the simulated descents).